olvaffe/olv-notes/distros/archlinux.md

     - `ip addr add 192.168.0.2/24 dev enp0s5`
     - `ip route add default via 192.168.0.1`
   - `arch.qcow2` is `/dev/vda`
-    - partition, format, and bootstrap normally
+    - `/boot`, `linux`, `linux-firmware`, and bootloader not needed
-    - `linux-firmware` not needed
+    - but can still partition, format, and bootstrap normally for qemu

 ## Pacman